jankopriva/react-infinite-list/README.md

 Infinite List supports paging as well.
 Just set `paging={true}` when using the component.
-When particular list item has no data instance of default `emptyListItemClass` will be rendered.
-You can pass your own class using `emptyListItemClass` property.
+When particular list item has no data instance of default `loadingListItemClass` will be rendered.
+You can pass your own class using `loadingListItemClass` property.

-By default, list item is empty when title property of item model is not defined.
+By default, list item is being loaded when title property of item model is not defined.
-If you are using different rules, you need to define your own helper that can distinguish empty item from non-empty one.
-Pass the helper in `isItemEmpty` property.
+If you are using different rules, you need to define your own helper that can distinguish item being loaded from loaded one.
+Pass the helper in `isItemLoading` property.

 In `firstVisibleItemIndex`, you can specify which index rendering can start from.
 Default is 0.